Drought Induced Potassium Deficiency in Corn and Soybeans

 What is Potassium Deficiency in Corn and Soybeans?

-Yellowing of leaves could be occurring in fields for many reasons such as disease presence, low fertility or management factors.
+Yellowing of leaves could be occurring in fields for many reasons, such as disease presence, low fertility or management factors.
 In growing seasons with droughty conditions, potassium (K) deficiency in corn and soybeans may be causing these symptoms.

 Even though symptoms of deficiency are present, actual soil tests may be in the normal range for potassium.
 This deficiency is because the plant is unable to access and uptake K from the soil due to limiting factors such as drought or compaction.
 Potassium moves to the roots by diffusion in the soil solution.

-Yellowing symptoms in corn from K deficiencyPotassium deficiency impacts are more commonly seen at early, rapid growth stages, and less often in late reproductive stages.
+Potassium deficiency impacts are more commonly seen at early, rapid growth stages, and less often in late reproductive stages.
 Potassium is very mobile within the plant and much is remobilized from roots and stems right before seed fill is initiated.
 It is an important nutrient for photosynthesis, enzymatic reactions, starch synthesis, nitrogen fixation and energy metabolism in plants.
 Plants take up large quantities of K during their life cycle and K deficiency may limit plant growth, ultimately impacting yield potential.

 Symptoms

-Potassium deficiency in Corn:
+Potassium Deficiency in Corn:

 - Yellowing or browning starting at leaf tip, then along leaf margins, followed by necrosis and dieback.